ColteRodriguez/PixLab/README.md

 ### JsonEncoder <a name="JsonEncoder"></a>

 #### Description
 Library of methods for tracking annotations in JSON files for detectron2.
+JSON file is effectivly a hashmap storing annotation attributes which are also themselves hashmaps and, in some cases hashmaps of hashmaps.
 The configuration mirrors that of "labelme" and thus is not already in COCO format.
 Converting to COCO is handled by Train_Custom_Dataset.py (see MLtools) however, this method is error prone.
 I've been dreaming up solutions to just saving JSON files in COCO format but all require substantial code changes and in its current fragile state, I dont want to release an update which makes PixLab dysfunctional.

 #### Methods